 The system location where JAR files are written on each member is determined by the

 deploy-working-dir Geode property configured for that member.
 For example, you could have the following configured in the

 This deployment location can be local or a shared network resource (such as a mount location) used by multiple members in order to reduce disk space usage.
 If you use a shared directory, you still need to deploy the JAR file on every member that you want to have access to the application, because deployment updates the CLASSPATH and auto-registers functions.

 About Deploying JAR Files and the Cluster Configuration Service

-By default, the cluster configuration service distributes deployed JAR files to all locators in the distributed system.
+By default, the cluster configuration service distributes deployed JAR files to all locators in the cluster.
 When you start a new server using

 gfsh, the locator supplies configuration files and deployed jar files to the member and writes them to the server’s directory.